 "There are currently three million people aged more than 80 years and this is projected to almost double by 2030 and reach eight million by 2050.
 While one in six of the UK population is currently aged 65 and over, by 2050 one in four will be."

 The combination of an ageing population and clients with assets dotted across the world means that cross-border incapacity issues are becoming more and more important.

-This article examines the extent to which English Lasting Powers of Attorney ("LPAs") and Orders of the English Court of Protection are recognised beyond these shores, or may be in the future.
+This article examines the extent to which English Lasting Powers of Attorney ("LPAs") and Orders of the English Court of Protection are recognised beyond these shores, or may be in future.
 It will be seen that there are various legal and practical hurdles but these can, at least to some extent, be overcome via sensible planning.
 References to "incapacity" are to mental, rather than physical, incapacity.

 The current environment

 If a client loses capacity without sufficient safeguards in place then it can be extremely difficult for their families and advisers to manage the client's property and financial affairs (wherever located) on their behalf.
 Banks, investment managers and other institutions will usually refuse to take instructions from (or even provide information to) family members and/or advisers without some form of legal authority confirming they may do so.
 This can cause significant emotional and indeed financial problems for all concerned.

 In England and Wales, the Mental Capacity Act 2005 (the "2005 Act") governs this area of law.
 The 2005 Act introduced the LPA in October 2007.
 LPAs allow the client to choose one or more persons ("the Attorney') to make certain decisions on the client's behalf.
 The client can make i) an LPA for property and financial affairs (enabling the Attorney, for example, to operate a bank account for the client and/or to make investment decisions); and/or ii) an LPA for health and welfare (enabling the Attorney, for example, to make decisions in relation to the client's care and medical treatment).